Click HERE to view by-laws in .PDF form.

 The permanent Board of Directors shall meet on a minimum quarterly basis.

 Elections and business transactions of the Association may be carried out through mail ballots or telecommunications.

 SECTION 3.
 SPECIAL MEETINGS

 Special meetings of the Association may be called by the President or by a majority vote of the members of the Board of Directors or shall be called by the Secretary upon receipt of a petition signed by 10 percent of the members in good standing of the Association.
 Such meeting shall be held at such place, date and hour as may be designated by the initiator(s).
-Written notice of such meetings shall be mailed or emailed to all members in good standing by the Secretary at least 30 days prior to the meeting.
+Written notice of such meetings shall be emailed to all members in good standing by the Secretary at least 30 days prior to the meeting.
 The notice of the meeting shall state the purpose of the meeting.
 The quorum for such a meeting shall be 10 percent of the members in good standing (in person or by proxy or through telecommunications).
-Mail ballots are to be provided.

 Indemnification of Officers and Directors

 SECTION 1.
 INDEMNIFICATION

 a.
 SCOPE– To the fullest extent permitted by the Act, the Corporation shall indemnify any director or officer of the corporation made a party to a proceeding because the person is or was a director or an officer of the corporation against liability incurred in that proceeding; provided, however, no indemnification pursuant to this provision shall indemnify any director or officer from or on account of (1) any breach of the director’s or officer’s duty of loyalty to the corporation, (2) acts or omissions not in good faith or involving intentional misconduct or a knowing violation of the law, (3) any unlawful distribution under Idaho law, or (4) any transaction from which the director or officer derived an improper personal benefit.